Assessments are common in the legal recruitment process. In this Step we look at what you could be asked to do, and how you should prepare.

 What to expect and what recruiters are looking for

 Case study materials

-While not a test in itself, case study materials frequently form the basis of other tasks such as group work, presentations or written assessments, and may consist of a set of documents relating to the activities of a client.
+While not a test in itself, case study materials frequently form the basis of other tasks such as group work, presentations or written assessments, and may consist of a set of documents relating to the activities of an imaginary client.

 3 things a recruiter looks for in your use of the materials:

 - Technical understanding and whether you have understood the contents

 - Whether you can apply and use the information constructively

 - The ability to extract the most important information using your analytical skills.